2Lynk/InnerCircle/README.md

 Version: --- Description:

-0.1.0--------Created the plugin
+0.1--------Created the plugin

-1.1.0--------Removed "icCommands" class and created a separate class for each command
+1.1--------Removed "icCommands" class and created a separate class for each command

+1.2--------Added permissions to the plugin